jonnonz1/nz-statute-book/acts/public/1956/health-act-1956.md

 ### 112ZN Application of Regulations (Disallowance) Act 1989 to standards incorporated by reference
 [Repealed]

-### 112ZO Application of Standards Act 1988 not affected
+### 112ZO Application of Standards and Accreditation Act 2015 not affected
-Sections 112ZG to 112ZN do not affect the application of sections 22 to 25 of the Standards Act 1988.
+Sections 112ZG to 112ZM do not affect the application of sections 29 to 32 of the Standards and Accreditation Act 2015.

 ### 112ZP Offences
 (1) Every person commits an offence against this Act who, without reasonable excuse, fails to comply with the requirements of any of section 112J(1), section 112Y(1), (3)﻿(e), or (4)﻿(b), or section 112Z.